jonrau1/ElectricEye/docs/setup/Setup_OCI.md

 - `credentials_location`: Set this variable to specify the location of where credentials are stored and will be retrieved from.
 You can choose from AWS Systems Manager Parameter Store (`AWS_SSM`), AWS Secrets Manager (`AWS_SECRETS_MANAGER`), or from the TOML file itself (`CONFIG_FILE`) which is **NOT** recommended.

+- `virustotal_api_key_value`: The location (or actual contents) of your VirusTotal (VT) API Key, this location must match the value of `global.credentials_location` e.g., if you specify "AWS_SSM" then the value for this variable should be the name of the AWS Systems Manager Parameter Store SecureString Parameter.
+VirusTotal is used for the **OCI_ArtifactRegistry_Auditor** to check individual SHA256 hashes of artifacts against VirusTotal for malware.
+The logic is currently hard-coded that if 5 or more detectors report `suspicious` or that 2 or more detectors report `malicious` then the artifact is considered malicious.

 - `oci_tenancy_ocid`: Provide your Oracle Cloud Infrastructure Tenancy ID (`ocid`) that is associated with your OCI credentials

 - `oci_user_ocid`: The User ID (`ocid`) for the ElectricEye user you created and generated an API Key for